perokvist/MicroServices.Lab.StarterKit/readme.md

 for your service or/and HTTP apis your service might expose.

 You could host these kind of services in your worker role, you also could let your web site do stuff in the background(iick), but to get started you got two roles.
+The new WebJob could have been used as well...

 You could also skip the web role and use Web Sites, your pick!